 There are several terms for a company (un'azienda, un'impresa, una ditta) or you may prefer to look for a position in a startup (simply: 'la startup').
 And a job centre is 'un centro per l'impiego' or 'un ufficio di collocamento'.

-Once you've found one of these, you'll want to send off your CV ('il curriculum' or simply 'il CV') along with a 'lettera di accompagnamento/presentazione' in order to apply for the position ('fare domanda di lavoro a' + name of company).
+Once you've found one of these, you'll want to send off your CV ('il curriculum' or simply 'il CV') along with a 'lettera di accompagnamento/presentazione' (cover letter) in order to apply for the post ('fare domanda di lavoro a' + name of company).

 Esperienze lavorative presso... | Work experience at ...

 Sono un(a) madrelingua inglese | I am a native English speaker